JCMais/node-libcurl/README.md

 If you want to donate via PayPal, use the same e-mail that is available on my GitHub profile: https://github.com/JCMais

 And thanks for reading till here! 😄

+_Originally this addon was based on the work from [jiangmiao/node-curl](https://github.com/jiangmiao/node-curl), things have changed and most if not all code has been rewritten._